DrJieTao/ISFI-D-25-01249_appendix/README.md

 | **Appendix B** | `ai_panel_eval/` | system and persona based prompts for the **AI Committee**, in Markdown format. |
 | **Appendix C** | `configs/escalation.py` | Thresholds for escalation triggers. |
 | **Appendix D** | `configs/memory_bus_schema.md` | Database schema for the relational SQLite database, as the implemenation of the **Shared Memory Bus**. |

+*Note: Raw datasets are excluded to comply with SemEval 2014 redistribution policies.*